snowdriftcoop/snowdrift/BUILD.md

 ### Windows

 *Status:* We welcome testing but do not officially support Windows.
 In the past, we have had only partial success running on Windows.
-We know that the sdb.hs tool won't work on Windows because it uses UNIX sockets.
+We know that the sdb tool won't work on Windows because it uses UNIX sockets.
 We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.
 Steps used in past testing: